salesforce/akita/BREAKING_CHANGES.md

 - Updated `QueryEntity` typing of `select` / `get` methods to respect `undefined` entity values.
 - Remove deprecated array utils functions.
+- Remove deprecated `exclude` option from persist state.
+Use `include` with a callback option.

 ## 4.0.0